-There is no question that depression can be a beast — both for the person who is suffering from it and for spouses and partners.
-Depression can rock even the healthiest of relationships.
+There's no question that depression is a beast — both for the person suffering from it, and for spouses and partners.
+Depression rocks even the healthiest of relationships.
 It's like a sieve that filters the information a person processes.

 - Your spouse no longer feels like having sex.

 - Your spouse has difficulty following through with his or her responsibilities in running the household: doing chores, paying the bills, or driving the children to and from activities.

 - Your spouse frequently vents his or her frustrations or excessively seeks reassurance about small matters.

 - Your spouse engages in unhealthy behaviors to escape the despair: drinking, using drugs, gambling, or overspending.

 - You might feel as if you're "walking on eggshells" and feel concerned that you might say or do the wrong thing, which will just make your spouse's depression worse.

 What often follows is marital conflict and a sense of disconnect.
 You may begin to feel resentful, perceiving that you must take on the lion's share of the household responsibilities, and become frustrated that depression is occupying so much space in the marriage.